kemi-kun/KEMI/prolog-tutorial/README.md

 ## <a name="iteration"></a>Iteration

 Recursion is the only iterative method available in Prolog.
 However, tail recursion can often be implemented as iteration.
-The following definition of the factorial function is an `iterative' definition because it is `tail recursive.'
+The following definition of the factorial function is an 'iterative' definition because it is 'tail recursive.'
 It corresponds to an implementation using a while-loop in an imperative programming language.

 ```prolog
 fac(0,1).